Episode 3

 Support If the Walls Could Talk Podcast™ on PATREON and hear extra bonus content like our weekly “Second Opinion” episodes.

-Hear the full unedited interview with Journalist Bruce Japsen — who covered the story for Crain’s Modern Healthcare and the Chicago Tribune.
+Hear the full unedited interview with Journalist Bruce Japsen — who covered the story for Crain’s, Modern Healthcare and the Chicago Tribune.
 Bruce explains that as far back as 1993, it was well known among the medical community that something fishy was going on at Edgewater Hospital…and no one stepped in to stop it.

 Unlock bonus interviews and behind-the-scenes stories by supporting If the Walls Could Talk Podcast™ on Patreon.